transistorgrab/OSSI/README.md

 The sun shines for everyone! 😊

--The current activities take place in the Wiki, where we collect the requirements.-
+The current activities take place in the Wiki, where we collect the requirements.

-*(Currently the Wiki transfer is still delayed due to pending restore on Sourceforge  	☹)*